-A Black employee is suing the Workday company for having police sent to his home for a wellness check.
+A Black employee is suing the Workday company for sending the the police to his home for a wellness check.

 Anthony Hill, a senior legal counsel at Workday currently on leave, has filed a lawsuit against his employer for race and disability discrimination, Business Insider reports.
 The suit, filed in the Northern District of California’s court in December 2023, follows a police “wellness check” that occurred while he received treatment at a hospital and had requested medical leave.

-Hill said he was on medical leave from Oct.
+Hill was on medical leave from Oct.
 12, 2022, to Nov.
 22, 2022, the lawsuit states.
-In the lead-up to his medical leave, Hill claims he began drinking more due to mounting tension and sought hospital care for “stress, exhaustion, and trauma resulting from the disparate, discriminatory, retaliatory, harassing, and hostile treatment” he experienced from other Workday employees, according to the lawsuit.
+In the lead-up to his medical leave, Hill claims he began drinking more due to mounting tension and sought hospital care for “stress, exhaustion, and trauma resulting from the disparate, discriminatory, retaliatory, harassing, and hostile treatment” he experienced from other Workday employees.

 His manager responded the next day with FMLA information and told Hill, “Please don’t worry about work and focus on feeling better.”
 However, by Oct.
 20, police were sent to his house for a wellness check.

 “There’s nothing they would’ve thought cops with guns could solve on Oct.
-20 that doctors with stethoscopes could not have solved,” Hill declared.
+20 that doctors with stethoscopes could not have solved,” Hill said.

 According to the police report, a Workday safety and security manager initiated a wellness check on Hill after the company could not reach him or his wife, who was listed as his emergency contact.
 The police spoke with Hill’s wife, who confirmed that he was receiving medical treatment.
 Hill says he did not receive any calls or emails from his employer following his manager’s last email on Oct.
 13, prior to the wellness check.

-He recalls speaking with the human resources department to better understand why the wellness check was requested, but staff refused to provide him with information or documentation about it.
+He said he spoke with the human resources department to better understand why the wellness check was requested, but staff refused to provide him with information or documentation about it.

 “They won’t tell me anything.
 Did they think it was an emergency?
 Did they think I was in danger?”
 Hill said.
 “Did they think I was going to hurt someone?
 Why did they send police to my house and endanger my wife and kids?”